-LF: Boards may extend an initial job search period for a maximum of 30 calendar days to ensure continuity of care while staff completes the paperwork to determine eligibility for a parent who has gained employment that meets activity requirements.
-Any extensions for the initial three months of eligibility must be clearly documented in TWIST Counselor Notes and will be counted in the total 12-month eligibility time frame.
-PSOC will remain at zero during the extension, ensuring that when PSOC is resumed it is based upon a full income determination.
+LF: Boards may extend an initial job search period for a maximum of 30 calendar days to ensure continuity of care while staff completes the paperwork to determine ongoing eligibility for a parent who has gained employment that meets activity requirements.
+Any extensions for the initial three months of eligibility must be clearly documented in the child care case management system and will be counted in the total 12-month eligibility time frame.
+PSOC will remain at zero during the extension, ensuring that when PSOC is resumed, it is based upon verified and complete income information.

 NLF: Boards must not collect income information or activity hours for parents that qualify for Initial Job Search Child Care.
 However, Boards must collect all other eligibility information that is normally required for At-Risk child care, as outlined in TWC’s Child Care Services Guide, Section D-100.

 NLF: Boards must ensure that parents are aware of the requirement to report non-temporary changes in work attendance, including gaining employment, pursuant to §809.73.
 If a parent reports meeting the employment activity requirement within the three-month period, the Board must determine eligibility for continued care under At-Risk child care and collect required eligibility documentation for income and activity hours.
+The Board must not require the entire eligibility paperwork to be completed for continued care Rather, the Board must only require updated changes for income and activity hours.

 NLF: Boards must ensure that PSOC is initially assessed at the Board’s highest amount based on the family’s size and number of children in care.
 The initially assessed amount will immediately be waived, and no PSOC will be collected by the child care provider for the duration of the initial job search period.
 This provision includes two-parent families in which one parent is working but the participation requirement of 50 hours per week is not being met.

-NLF: Boards must ensure that the initially assessed PSOC is documented in TWIST Counselor Notes.
-The maximum PSOC amount, based on family size and the number of children in care, must be documented in TWIST Counselor Notes and communicated to the family.
+NLF: Boards must ensure that the initially assessed PSOC is documented in the child care case management system.
+The maximum PSOC amount, based on family size and the number of children in care, must be documented in the child care case management system and communicated to the family.

 NLF: Boards must be aware that if the parent begins to meet participation requirements within or by the end of the three months, PSOC must be reinstated either at the initially assessed PSOC or at an amount based on the actual family income, whichever is lower.

-NLF: Boards must be aware that Metrix courses may not be counted toward participation hours and that 100 percent of participation hours must come from employment for child care to continue beyond the initial three-month time frame.

 NLF: Boards must ensure that priority of service, as outlined in §809.43, is followed when serving initial job search cases.

-NLF: Boards must update online screening questions and applications to allow job search applicants to apply for child care services.

-NLF: Boards must update their Board/contractor websites to include information for parents about the availability of and eligibility requirements for Initial Job Search Child Care.

 INQUIRIES:

 Send inquiries regarding this WD Letter to childcare.programassistance@twc.texas.gov.